HTTP Session Cookie

 Reverse Proxy

-Some deployments opts to use reverse proxy to provide HTTPS and communication between reverse proxy and midPoint is done via HTTP.
+Some deployments opt to use a reverse proxy to provide HTTPS, while communication between the reverse proxy and midPoint occurs via HTTP.

-In these cases, the reverse proxy should be configured to set cookie attributes:
+In these cases, configure the reverse proxy to set the following cookie attributes:

-• Secure - To ensure that cookies are not leaked by request to HTTP port.
+• Secure: Ensures that cookies aren’t leaked through requests to the HTTP port.

-• SameSite - If there is need to have different SameSite configuration, then for midPoint instance directly or making sure SameSite is always present.
+• SameSite: If you need a different SameSite configuration, set it directly for the midPoint instance or ensure that SameSite is always present.

-This configuration is specific to the reverse proxy used, please consult documenation of your reverse proxy.
+This configuration is specific to the reverse proxy you use.
+Consult the documentation for your reverse proxy.

 Was this page helpful?